A1jandro-Jimenez/Billboard_Hot_100/README.md

 1. What features best predict a song having a better chart postion?

  MySQL was used to find the answers to most of the questions with the exception of what features best predict a song having a better chart postion?
 A Multiple Linear Regression model was condcuted to see the factors that statistically contrubited to a song having a higher chart postion.
-The script as well as more detail explanation about the thought process for each question can be found in the file....
+The script as well as more detail explanation about the thought process for each question can be found in the file Script_for_Billboard_Questions.

 The results of each question were stored a as csv files and exported to Power BI for visulization.
 As mentioned before a Power BI dashboard was created to demonstarae the results obtained.
 Furthermore, Python was also used to visulize statistically significancy or the predictive/advanced analysis.
 The last few visuals were simple bar charts and scatter plots from Excel to showcase a few of the remaining questions.